-Logging in took us to an impressive console, more like a web hosting control panel than the usual VPN site.
+FrootVPN's powerful web console looks more like a web hosting control panel than the usual VPN offering.
 A Home page displays account status and provides download and help links.
-'Server Info' provides details and OpenVPN configuration files for FrootVPN's servers, and a 'Diagnostics' page runs ping tests on your preferred locations (very handy for figuring out whether speed issues are a network problem, or at the server side.)
+'Server Info' provides details and OpenVPN configuration files for FrootVPN's servers, and a 'Diagnostics' page runs ping and speed tests on your preferred locations (very handy for figuring out whether speed issues are a network problem, or at the server side.)

 We installed the Windows client, and initially it looked promising.
-There's a list of servers, a favorites system for commonly-used locations, a choice of protocols (OpenVPN TCP/ UDP, L2TP, PPTP), even a connection log to help with troubleshooting.
+There's a list of servers, a favorites system for commonly used locations, a choice of protocols (OpenVPN TCP/ UDP, L2TP, PPTP), even a connection log to help with troubleshooting.

 Unfortunately, the client didn't always work as we expected.
 Instead of the usual 'Automatic' option where the client chooses the fastest location, a much less useful 'Any country' feature just allocates a server randomly.

 The FrootVPN client has only a few settings.
 Most of the options are very standard: you can start the client with Windows, auto-reconnect if the connection drops, and set the OpenVPN TCP and UDP ports, for instance.